-“A Brief Account” is a new series of personal memories I plan on posting for the sake of history and to entertain and (occasionally) to educate my readers.
-Some of my brief accounts will provide helpful information.
+“A Brief Account” is a new series of personal memories.
+Some provide helpful information for nonprofit fundraisers.
 Others will just make you smile!
-You can find A Brief Account short stories in the margin of Carolyn’s Nonprofit Blog in a special section devoted just to them.
+You can find A Brief Account short stories in the main menu of Carolyn’s Nonprofit Blog in a special section devoted just to them.

 In the early 1990s, I had joined the Texas staff of a national conservation organization.
 After several challenging years working at The University of Texas at Austin, I was hungry for change.
 But happily, my new nonprofit adventure involved some of my favorite prior donors.

 A beloved mentor of mine was the head of one of Austin’s first Fortune 500 companies.
 He and his wife had taken an interest in an historic block of homes, the Bremond Block in downtown Austin.
 They renovated one of the Victorian homes, and raised a family there.
 Eventually, the house was converted to the CEO’s office, and the couple moved their home to the suburbs.

 It was there on San Antonio Street that I used to visit.
 The CEO and I worked on our various nonprofit projects, I would ask for advice about work and life, and I would catch up with him about the goings-on in the Austin business community, where he stood at the hub.

 After a few months working with the conservation organization, the director and I scheduled a meeting with the CEO.
 We hoped he would support our activities to protect significant Texas wildlife habitat.
 Texas is a large state, and it has many different ecological regions.
 We had our work cut out for us.